 You can change the language in a document as often as you like and even mix several languages.

 Spell check

-FreeOffice: SoftMaker FreeOffice does not include the premium SoftMaker dictionaries normally shipped with SoftMaker Office.
+FreeOffice: SoftMaker FreeOffice does not have the premium SoftMaker dictionaries normally included in SoftMaker Office.
 Only Hunspell dictionaries can be used here.